b-brankovics/sam-harmonization/README.md

 Alignment score is stored in the optional field in SAM with `AS:i:` tag as an integer.
 Different programs calculate alignment scores in different ways.
 To combine the results from different methods, scores have to be calculated in the same way.
-Nucmer does not calculate alignment scores, so during conversion from delta it would be useful to calculate a score.
+Nucmer does not calculate alignment scores, so during conversion from delta a score is calculated using the default use by these tools (see below).

 ### Defalut scoring in exonerate